 If you have been charged with driving while suspended, it is strongly recommended you appear in Court with a lawyer who regularly appears in traffic court.
 Unlike a simple speeding ticket that is prepayable, driving while suspended is a misdemeanor that requires your attention.
 It is a charge that is easily overlooked and one that has serious consequences as a conviction.
 We offer a Free Consultation to discuss your case.
-Give us a call or use the contact form below.
-Text-Call: 703-300-5426.
+Give us a call at 703-273-4100 or use the contact form below.

 What is Driving While Suspended?